 Social media on one hand has become part of everyday life for the average person.
 And will continue to do so.
 According to Statista, there are over 2.6 billion Facebook, 1 billion Instagram, and 330 million Twitter users in 2020.
 While this is an astounding number that is still on the rise, they all fall short behind search engines.
 According to Techjury, there are 6.9 billion Google searches every day.
 Thanks to this, we’ll be able to work from home more often and even avoid settling down in big cities where real estate prices can burden our lives for years.

 Relocation of homes

 This can be viewed as the opposite of the industrial revolution where millions of people began flocking in cities, driving prices of homes up and cramping up spaces.
 With a laptop and the internet, people can now work from home more.
-More and more young people decide to pursue a digital nomad lifestyle or settle down in the country-side.
-The need to sit in an office or roaming big cities, paying sky-high rentals will be on the decrease.
+More and more young people decide to pursue a digital nomad lifestyle or settle down in the countryside.
+The need to sit in an office or roam big cities, paying sky-high rentals will be on the decrease.

 With all this, our interests and privacy are exposed more than ever.
-It is advisable to protect our data and for this reason, we’d recommend using NordVPN, especially if you go abroad to countries like China where you need VPN to access social media and search engines without any concern.
+It is advisable to protect our data and for this reason, we’d recommend using NordVPN, especially if you go abroad to countries like China where you need a VPN to access social media and search engines without any concern.

 The Rise of Startup Companies

 About 20 years ago we used to think of startups as high-tech innovation ecosystems generated and clustered predominantly in U.S. ecosystems, such as Silicon Valley, Seattle, and New York.
 But as with so many aspects of American economic ingenuity, high-tech startups have now truly gone global and expanding in every direction.
 Shenzen, Berlin, Stockholm, Tel Aviv, Mumbai are all becoming tech startup capitols at their own pace.